buttermilkgreen/ais_ship_tracker/README.md

 ## 📊 Entity Attributes & Telemetry

-The add-on creates and updates a single entity: `sensor.last_passing_ship`.
+The add-on creates and updates a single entity by default: `sensor.last_passing_ship`.
 The main state of this sensor will always be the name of the most recently spotted ship.

-Attached to this entity is a set of attributes extracted directly from the vessel's radio transponder:
+Attached to this entity is a set of attributes extracted directly from the vessel's radio transponder.
+Where you enable `Multi-ship Tracking`, all ship entities are created with the attributes below.

 * **`mmsi`**: The Maritime Mobile Service Identity.
 This is a unique 9-digit number assigned to the vessel.
 * **`spotted_time`**: The exact local time the transponder data was received.